 Student Responsibilities: Students receive clinical practice at a clinical site determined by the MLT Coordinator.
 All MLT students must complete a Medical Health form and a Criminal Record/Child and Adult Abuse Check prior to attending clinical.
 Students must begin the hepatitis immunization series during their enrollment in Fundamentals of Laboratory Science.
 Transportation to the clinical site is the responsibility of the student.
-Students are required to purchase gloves.
 Graduates of the program are eligible to take the MLT Board of Certification Exam (BOC) administered by the American Society of Clinical Pathologists (ASCP).
+Granting of the AAS degree is not contingent on students passing any external examination or certification.

-Accreditation: The Medical Laboratory Technician Program is accredited by the NAACLS, National Accrediting Agency for Clinical Laboratory Science, 5600 N. River Rd., Suite 720, Rosemont, IL 60018, 773-714-8880
+Accreditation: The Medical Laboratory Technician Program is accredited by the NAACLS, National Accrediting Agency for Clinical Laboratory Science, 5600 N. River Rd., Suite 720, Rosemont, IL 60018, 773-714-8880, 773-714-8886 (fax).

 Admission Requirements: Successful completion of high school Biology and Algebra or equivalent is required.
 Required courses must be taken prior to entering the program.
 (High School chemistry is highly recommended).
 Chemistry may be taken the first semester in the MLT program.
-The following criteria is required for applicants: minimum of a high school diploma (GPA 2.5) or equivalent (GED 550), ACT scores of 18 in reading, English, and math; COMPASS scores (writing 65, reading 80, pre-algebra 39, algebra 46); or ASSET scores of 40 in each category (writing, reading, numeric).
+The following criteria is required for applicants: minimum of a high school diploma (GPA 2.5) or equivalent (GED 550) or HiSET 15, ACT scores of 18 in reading, English, and math; COMPASS scores (writing 65, reading 80, pre-algebra 39, algebra 46); or ASSET scores of 40 in each category (writing, reading, numeric).